JOHN 15

 He went further, and asked that the Father would actively keep them from the evil in the world, verse 15.
 How would He do this?
 We learn the answer in verse 17, when He says, “Sanctify them through thy truth: Thy word is truth”.
 So having separated believers from the world in principle by taking them out of it and giving them to His Son, the Father continues His sanctifying work by the application of the truth of His holiness as found in His word.
 A leading theme of New Testament doctrine is that believers are separate from the world, and as they react positively and appropriately to that teaching they are practically and progressively sanctified.
 Or to return to the figure of the vine, they are lifted up from contact with the world.
 To draw resources from the world is to act contrary to the truth that believers are not of the world.

-An example of this sanctifying word is found in the words of the apostle Peter, “As obedient children, not fashioning yourselves according to the former lusts in your ignorance: But as he which hath called you is holy, so be ye holy in all manner of conversation; Because it is written, ‘Be ye holy; for I am holy'”, 1 Peter 1:14-16.
+An example of this sanctifying word is found in the words of the apostle Peter, “As obedient children, not fashioning yourselves according to the former lusts in your ignorance: But as he which hath called you is holy, so be ye holy in all manner of conversation; Because it is written, Be ye holy; for I am holy”, 1 Peter 1:14-16.
 So the very holiness of God our Father is the incentive to live a life of holiness.

 So coming back to John 15, we are learning that the Father, the vine-dresser, initially associates His people with Christ the vine, because they share His life, just as the branches share the life of the main stem.
 But He also sanctifies them constantly, as the truth of their differentness to the world is impressed upon them.
 They have been cut off from Adam’s world, so if they live lives consistent with this fact, they will be holy unto God.

 And every branch that beareth fruit, he purgeth it, that it may bring forth more fruit- not only are there branches that need to be lifted up from association with the earth, there are also other branches that need to be purged, or cleansed.
 The vine must not be allowed to make more leafy foliage than is necessary, for this will prevent maximum fruitfulness.
 If it does, the vine-dresser purges it of the surplus.
 Our Father’s word not only exposes that which is not conducive to fruit-bearing, but also removes it.
 If we are not ready to do this ourselves, then maybe our Father will apply discipline to us.
 The writer to the Hebrews exhorted his readers to not despise the chastening of the Lord, for it was “for our profit, that we might be partakers of his holiness”, Hebrews 12:10.
-Then he wrote, “Now no chastening for the present seemeth joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby”, verse 11.
+Then he wrote, “Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.” verse 11.
 So fruit comes to God and profit to us when we submit to the disciplining hand of God, and are exercised about it.

 15:3